rehierl/node-tree-outliner/88-todos.md

 * any number of sections may have the same parent container.
 * a declared section may already be closed due to a non-default definition.

+close the inner sections in reverse order until the parent container's parent section is reached, i.e. close the open presequent sections upwards, in the direction of the root section

 <!-- ======================================================================= -->
 ## tree of sectioning nodes

 In order to avoid unexpected results due to implicit associations, a node tree should contain a tree of sectioning nodes.

-Take a node tree and remove all inactive nodes including those edges that begin or end in such a node.
+Take a node tree and remove all inactive nodes and those edges that begin or end in such a node.
 The resulting relation should (A) contain the original root node, and (B) define a single rooted tree of sectioning nodes.

 the parent node of a type-1 sectioning node always is a type-1 - the parent node of a type-2 sectioning node always is a type-1 -